OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 3.1.4 - Program Scope

 A Program should have defined guiding principles and scope that match the risk management policy of the entire organization.
-It should be clear whether the Program applies to a product line, a department, or the entire organization.
-It should also be understood that this scope may change over time and metrics may be used to assess its ongoing effectiveness.
+It should be clear whether the Program applies to a: product line, a department, or the entire organization.
+It should also be understood that this scope may change over time and metrics should be established to assess the Programs ongoing effectiveness.
+To create an effective Program you should understand how you will accomplish the following objectives:

+- understand structural and technical threats to the Supplied Software;
+- track Known Vulnerabilities when discovered;
+- verify that identified risks have been addressed before release of Supplied Software;
+- report Known Vulnerabilities to the customer upon release of the software when warranted;
+- conduct continuous Security Testing for all Supplied Software both prior to and following release;
+- report newly discovered Vulnerabilities following release of the Supplied Software;
+- report identified risks to third parties as appropriate.

 #### Verification Material(s):